(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University

-These dates helped reconstruct the chronology of the correspondence, which I did in 2021, after Catherine Mannick sent me photographic reproductions of Kozlov’s documents, pictures, and art.
+These dates helped reconstruct the chronology of the correspondence.
+In 2021/2022, after Catherine Mannick sent me photographic reproductions of Kozlov’s documents, pictures, and art, I compiled a chronology folder with 302 pages and a finding aid annex with tables.
 Those of Kozlov’s letters missing a date – because the corresponding page is no longer available – could be dated approximately by their content.
 On average, letters from Boston to Peterhof and vice versa took three weeks, and messages sometimes crossed each other.

 (E-E) Evgenij Kozlov